JesHP73/DataPipes_CloudInnovation/README.md

 ![Alt text](Images_folder/2.3_AutomationTheDigitalClockwork.jpg)

+> **⚠️ Once completed**
-⚠️ Once completed, the pipeline should resemble the flowchart below, and everything should be ready for the Data Analysis department to take over 🤸🏽
+> The pipeline should resemble the flowchart below, and everything should be ready for the Data Analysis department to take over 🤸🏽

 #### Disclaimer ❗️